 Ironically, I was less than impressed during my first visit here.
 Continue reading

-I’ve written about packaged hard-boiled eggs in an earlier “prototype” of this blog, but seeing them again, this time at Giant, made me think about reposting.
+I’ve written about grocery store hard boiled eggs in an earlier “prototype” of this blog, but seeing them again, this time at Giant, made me think about reposting.
 Continue reading